carpentries/instructor-training/_episodes/02-practice-learning.md

 > ## Modeling Novice Mental Models
 >
-> Take 10 minutes to create a multiple choice question related to a topic you intend to teach.
+> Take 10 minutes to create a multiple choice question related to a lesson you intend to teach.
+> 1. Think about the topic of the lesson.
+What relevant misconceptions might a novice learner bring to the classroom?
+> In what ways might they misunderstand or inappropriately connect concepts?
+> 2. Try to target one or more misconceptions using a multiple choice question.
+How many diagnostic distractors can you create?
-> Type it into the Etherpad
+> 3. Type your question into the Etherpad
-> and explain the diagnostic power of each its distractors,
+> and explain the diagnostic power of each its distractors.
-> i.e., what misconception is each distractor meant to identify?
 {: .challenge}

 > ## A Note on MCQ Design